-I was on Facebook recently when I saw an ad for something I've never heard of before – a “3D Body Scanning Scale & Fitness Tracker that visualizes fat loss and muscle gains.”
-It’s called the ShapeScale.
-It’s also said to be the “First scale that scans you in 3-D” which “shows your losses and gains” with “3- heat-maps.”
-The wording I saw in the ad made me wonder how it worked?
-Did ShapeScale measure body fat?
-And so I decided to investigate.
-If you were curious too, here’s what I discovered.
+Update 9/25/23.
+Have you heard of the Shape Scale?
+Ads for Shape Scale are all over social media, which is how I heard about it, too.
+The Shape Scale is a “3D Body Scanning Scale & Fitness Tracker that visualizes fat loss and muscle gains.”
+The company that makes it says it's the “First scale that scans you in 3-D” which “shows your losses and gains” with “3- heat-maps.”
+The wording I saw in the ad made me wonder how it worked.
+In this Shape Scale review, I'll share what I discovered about this device.
+Does ShapScale measure body fat?
+If you are curious too, let's see what we can figure out about this product.

-What Is The ShapeScale?
+1 What Is The Shape Scale?

-When you step on to the ShapeScale, it has a mechanical arm that extends and rotates around you 360 degrees, taking hundreds of pictures.
+When you step onto the Shape Scale, it has a mechanical arm that extends and rotates around you 360 degrees, taking hundreds of pictures.
 This provides a 3-dimensional image of your body.
-The idea is that by using the Shape Scale at regular intervals (say, every few months) you can get a better idea how your body is changing.
+The idea is that by using the Shape Scale at regular intervals (say, every few months), you can better understand how your body is changing.

-For me, the confusing part of the ShapeScale website and ad were references to how it gave “access to new localized metrics.
+For me, the confusing part of the Shape Scale website and ad were references to how it gave “access to new localized metrics.
 No more tedious fat calipers or tape measures or Fat calipers.”
 Again, I wondered if this machine was measuring body fat.

-Does Shape Scale Measure Body Fat?
+2 Does Shape Scale Measure Body Fat?

 Not directly.
 Despite the wording on the website, the Shape Scale does not directly measure body fat.
 So it’s not technically the same as:

-The idea is that as you use the ShapeScale over time, you can see how your body is changing.
-Areas that are getting smaller are associated with fat loss while those areas that are getting bigger or more defined are associated with gaining muscle.
+The idea behind the device is that as you use the Shape Scale over time, you can see how your body is changing.
+Areas that are getting smaller are associated with fat loss, while those areas that are getting bigger or more defined are associated with gaining muscle.

-Does ShapeScale Measure Visceral Fat?
+3 Does ShapeScale Measure Visceral Fat?

-The ShapeScale does not directly measure visceral fat.
+The Shape Scale does not directly measure visceral fat.
 On their FAQ page they say this: “Since ShapeScale does not use x-rays, ultrasound or magnetic fields to determine your body fat, we cannot accurately determine your visceral body fat as accurately as a DEXA/DXA, Sonographic or CT scanning device may do.”

 4 Can It Tell The Difference Between Fat and Lean Mass?

 ShapeScale estimates body composition changes over time.
 It does not do this the same way as other body composition tools.
-By taking hundreds of pictures, it provide information on how the body is changing.
+By taking hundreds of pictures, it provides information on how the body is changing.